 Then George Lucas threw him (as a kid!) into Attack of the Clones, giving him a dad (Jango Fett) and a whole new backstory.
 The stuff in the books and the comics was spun/retconned to work with his new movie background.
 His EU ‘real name’ became an impostor of some sort.
 I am not an expert in any of this and I will not pretend to be.
 Let’s just say there was spin.

 Then he started showing up in the stuff I did read.
 He made a cameo at some point in the New Jedi Order and in the wake of the prequels the whole Mandalorian culture became a thing.
 He was given a ‘humanizing’ tragic background with a wife and daughter.
 And finally, he and his granddaughter ended up getting a sort-of significant subplot in the Legacy of the Force books.
-I didn’t really feel it added anything of value to the series, thought it would have been better spun off into its own thing, and that’s all I’ll say for want of getting into some crazy-ass byzantine author drama that happened around this point.
-(It was utterly ridiculous and I already decided it wasn’t worth the trouble to write up ages ago.)
+I didn’t really feel it added anything of value to the series and thought it would have been better spun off into its own thing.

 Oh, and baby Boba started showing up in The Clone Wars, too.
 Naturally.But basically, I lost my patience with Boba Fett all over again.
-He was on my territory, and it’s like the fandom refused to let me just ignore his boring, overrated ass.
+He was on my territory, and it’s like the fandom refused to let me just ignore him.

 I’m already resigned that there probably will be a Fett movie at some point.
 I’m resigned to covering it, in some fashion.
 I can grit my teeth do that, if in a businesslike fashion when I can’t get James.
 I’ve certainly done it before.